torsteingrindvik/serial-keel/README.md

 #### Observer

-Observing an endpoint means the server will send serial messages to the client when messages arrive.
+Observing an endpoint means the server will send serial messages to the client when messages arrive on that observed endpoint.
 All clients have observe rights, even over endpoints controlled by other clients.

 #### Group

 A group is a logical collection of endpoints.
-Endpoints which are grouped together are gained access to as a group.
+Endpoints which are grouped together are gained write access to as a group.
 This means a client gaining access to one member of a group simultaneously gets access to other members as well.

 Use this when there is a dependence between endpoints in some way.